RIAPS/riaps-integration/riaps-node-creation/README_NANO.md

 7) Remove install files from /home/riapsadmin

-8) Place the [RIAPS Install script](https://github.com/RIAPS/riaps-integration/blob/master/riaps-node-runtime/riaps_install_node.sh) in /home/riaps/ to allow updating of the RIAPS platform by script
+8) Place the [RIAPS Install script](https://github.com/RIAPS/riaps-integration/blob/master/riaps-node-runtime/riaps_install_node.sh) in /home/riaps/ to allow updating of the RIAPS platform by script.
+Change the owner (sudo chown) to 'riaps:riaps' and mode to add execution (sudo chmod +x).

 9) Reboot RPi and sign in as 'riaps' user